 Loan guarantee grants: Up to 75% of deficient funds up to $5 million

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panels may qualify for exemptions on both sales and property tax.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions let you exclude the value that solar panels add when you are calculating property taxes on your home.
+- Tax Exemptions: Your solar system might qualify for exemptions on both sales and property tax.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to ignore the value added by your solar panels when you are calculating property taxes on your home.

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-This credit can be claimed on solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
-There is no maximum claim amount.
+The ITC can be applied to solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
+This credit can be claimed on solar panels installed on a primary or secondary residence that you own in the United States.
+The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum amount you can claim.

 State & Local Solar Incentives

 Federal solar incentives are not your only option; tax credits, rebates and more are often offered at the state and local level.
 Some incentives are ongoing, while others may only be available for a limited time.
 Incentives may be given by the Pennsylvania government, or by your county or municipality.